darrenjw/stats-dce-workshop/GraphicalModels/GraphicalModels.md

 Unsurprisingly, if the test suggests that the slope is in good condition, then it is not worth intervening.
 However, if the test suggests that the slope is in poor condition, then we see that it is cost effective to intervene, since the cost of intervention is less than the expected cost associated with failure.

 Overall, the expected cost associated with the optimal decision strategy prior to conducting the test is £8.97K.
-This is roughly £1K less than the £10K cost associated with the optimal decsion in the absense of test information.
+This is roughly £1K less than the £10K cost associated with the optimal decision in the absence of test information.
 So, the information we get from the test has a quantifiable value of around £1K.
 That is, it would be worth paying up to £1K to have this test carried out.

 ## Scaling up